-- A) Christmas Baskets: Each year the club works very closely with the Montgomery Co.
-Friendship Center to identify less fortunate elderly families to provide food baskets during the holiday season.
-Members traditionally deliver these food baskets after the last Wednesday meeting in December before the holiday break.
+Christmas Baskets: Each year the club works to identify less fortunate elderly or shut-in families to provide food/toiletry baskets during the holiday season.
+Members traditionally deliver these Christmas baskets after the last Wednesday meeting in December, just before the holiday break.

-- C) Drug Awareness: The Drug Awareness committee participates in such programs as Red Ribbon Week, the DARE Program, and Operation Graduation.
-Each year this committee also sponsors a contestant to the District Drug Awareness Speech Contest that is held in early spring.
+Drug Awareness: The Drug Awareness committee participates in programs such as Red Ribbon Week, the DARE Program, and Operation Graduation.
+Each year this committee sponsors a high-school senior as a contestant in the district Drug Awareness Speech Contest that is held in early spring.

-- F) Humanitarian Assistance: The Humanitarian Assist-ance committee is designed to evaluate requests that do not qualify for one of the other club service programs.
+Humanitarian Assistance: The Humanitarian Assistance committee is designed to evaluate requests that do not qualify for one of the other club service programs.
 These requests generally involve unusual situations from those on fixed income or in financial emergencies.
-This committee has purchased or arranged for such items as wheelchairs, hospital beds, breathing machines, prosthetics, built porches with ramps, repaired heaters and much more.
+This committee has purchased or arranged for such items as wheelchairs, hospital beds, breathing machines, prosthetics, built porches with ramps, repaired heaters, assisted with natural disaster relief, and much more.

-- Sight Conservation – Eyeglass Program The Sight Conservation Committee is the largest community service project of the Conroe Noon Lions Club; with an annual expense budget of $16,500.00.
-The committee works very closely with CISD nurses and personnel in identifying children in need of eye examinations and glasses.
-In recent years, the committee has also assisted the elderly and those on limited income on a case-by-case basis.
-In the past this committee has worked with the blind, furnished vision-testing equipment to area schools, and supplied visual aids for the county library.
+Eyeglass Program: This committee is the largest community service project of the Conroe Noon Lions Club.
+The committee works very closely with Conroe ISD nurses and personnel in identifying children in need of eye examinations and glasses.
+In addition, CNLC has partnered with the Homeless Coalition of Montgomery County to conduct periodic vision screenings for those in need.
+Occasionally, the committee has assisted the elderly and those on limited income on a case-by-case basis.
+In the past, this committee has worked with the blind, furnished vision-testing equipment to area schools, and supplied visual aids for the county library.

-- Hearing Conservation: This Committee works with CISD personnel to identify children with limited hearing or hearing problems.
+Hearing Conservation: This committee works with Conroe ISD personnel to identify children with limited hearing or hearing problems.
 The club funds hearing examinations and the replacing and/or repairing of hearing aids.
 Occasionally this committee will help with elderly and limited income cases as funds allow.

-- Texas Lions Camp – Campers: The Texas Lions Camp; which was chartered in 1949, is a camp for children with physical disabilities and diabetes.
+Campers: The Texas Lions Camp, chartered in 1949 in Kerrville, Texas, is a camp for children with physical disabilities and diabetes.
 The camp is sponsored by all the Lions Clubs in the State of Texas and operates several camping sessions throughout the summer.
-The camp is free of charge to the camper’s family and support campers in building self-reliance, friendship, and self-esteem through their own achievements.
-Each year the Club works with CISD nurses, medical clinics, and the media to locate potential campers.
+The camp is free of charge to the camper’s family and supports campers in building self-reliance, friendship, and self-esteem through their own achievements.
+Each year CNLC works with Conroe ISD nurses, medical clinics, and the media to locate potential campers.
 The Conroe Noon Lions also helps the District to sponsor a round-trip bus at no charge to the campers.
-Applications for the camping sessions are available in mid-January of the camping year.
+Applications for the year’s camping sessions are available in January.

-- A) Work Weekend Coordinators: Each year the Texas Lions Camp asks for assistance from Texas clubs to help with projects to get the camp ready for the upcoming summer sessions.
-A group of volunteers from this club has traditionally made an overnight trip in the spring to the camp to help with such projects as building grandstands, painting buildings, building handrails on wheelchair ramps, and more.
-After a long day at the camp the evenings are typically reserved for a little socializing.
+Work Weekend : Each year the Texas Lions Camp asks for assistance from Texas clubs to help with projects to get the camp ready for the upcoming summer sessions.
+A group of volunteers from CNLC has traditionally made an overnight trip in the spring to the camp to help with projects such as building grandstands, painting buildings, building handrails on wheelchair ramps, and more.
+After a long day at the camp, the evenings are typically reserved for socializing.
 This is a rewarding and much anticipated weekend trip.

-- Lions Information: This committee is to keep the membership informed of up-coming events at the Club, District, State and International levels.
-As well as giving a brief review to the club members about the business conducted from the monthly board of directors meetings.
+Lions Information: This committee is to keep the membership informed of upcoming events at the Club, District, State, and International levels; as well as, give a brief review to club members about the business conducted from the monthly board of directors meeting.

-- Kids on the Lake: Kids on the Lake began in 1998, and is a fishing tournament for physically & visually challenged children ages 5-15.
-It is held each year in early May at the home of Lion Pat and Lioness Maggie McPherson, this is a fun day of fishing, games, prizes and lunch for those deserving children.
+‘kids on the lake’ – fishing tournament: The ‘kids on the lake’ – fishing tournament began in 1998, and is designed for physically, visually or mentally challenged children ages 5-18.
+It is held each year in early May at the Conroe Family YMCA.
+This is a fun day of fishing, games, prizes and lunch for those deserving children.

 3rd VICE PRESIDENT